-'March for Our Lives' events draw large crowds in Bay Area
+'March for our Lives' events draw large crowds in Bay Area

 In Oakland, marchers took to the streets in the name of gun control and calling for an end to gun violence.

-"I'm marching for everyone I know and everyone I don't know," said Philip Mariner.
+"I'm marching for everyone I know and everyone I don't know," said Phillip Mariner.

 Oakland police estimate more than 2,000 people took part, the march was peaceful.